Knowledge Management Cycle: From Theory to Real-World Implementation

 Your knowledge capture tools should have strong search functionality, accessible navigation, easy editing capabilities, proper access rights management, and integration with other enterprise systems.
 These tools and structured approaches help your organization capture knowledge effectively and move to the subsequent phases of the knowledge management life cycle.

-The refinement phase in knowledge management is a quality control gateway that ensures only accurate information enters the knowledge ecosystem.
+The refinement phase in knowledge management serves as a quality-control gateway, ensuring that only accurate information enters the knowledge ecosystem.
 The validation process turns raw knowledge into trusted assets.
 These assets help drive informed decisions across organizations.

 Peer review is the lifeblood of knowledge validation.
 It promotes active collaboration between content authors and reviewers and starts the flow of new knowledge.
 This 30-year-old cooperation model follows three connected scenarios in sophisticated knowledge management systems: